Key garden tips for summer 2026

 Adobe Stock 248915857

-Breathe new life into your garden today with B&M, NEXT’s, WICKES AND ARGOS, great selection of trending garden ranges and make 2024 the year you give your garden a glow-up with these 4 garden tips.
+Breathe new life into your garden today with B&M, NEXT’s, and WICKES ' great selection of trending garden ranges and make 2026 the year you give your garden a glow-up with these 4 garden tips.

 1. Start with the right tools